 The Summit is an exceptional learning opportunity.
 Students will learn about many aspects of our energy resources – sources, uses, development. issues, innovations and stewardship – they will learn the connection of each of these to their daily lives today and into the future.
 They will have an opportunity to assess the positive and negative economic, environmental and social values connected to energy in Alberta.
 While support from Alberta’s industries and the Government of Alberta has made it possible for all schools to attend the Generate Summit at no cost, the Summit will not promote any specific viewpoint or perspective.

 Students will spend three days visiting with Alberta’s energy leaders.
-Through a combination of short presentations, interactive workshops, keynote addresses and a career and learning exhibition, students will be doing a lot of learning over the three days.
-On the last day of our visit together, school teams will develop their action plans prior to departing before noon on Sunday.
+Through a combination of short presentations, interactive and skill-building workshops and activities, keynote addresses, and project planning, students will be doing a lot of learning over the three days!
+On the last day of our visit together, school teams will share some of their learning with peers prior to departing before noon on Sunday.

-Schools will be gathering in Alberta’s beautiful Kananaskis Country for the Generate 2013 Summit.
-Our host hotel for the event is the Delta Lodge at Kananaskis, located in Kananaskis Village, approximately 50 minutes west of Calgary.
-Students will be in same-gender shared accommodations (two students per room) and the teacher supervisor will chose the rooming assignments.
-The Delta is very experienced in large conferences and is exceptional at meeting dietary restrictions and needs.
+Schools will be gathering in Alberta’s beautiful Banff National Park for the Generate 2015 Summit.
+Our host venue for the event is the Banff Centre, located in the town of Banff, approximately 129km west of Calgary.
+Students will be in same-gender shared accommodations (two students per room) and the teacher supervisor will choose the rooming assignments.
+The Banff Centre is a campus and is very experienced in large conferences and is exceptional at meeting dietary restrictions and needs.

-While wildlife can be an issue in Kananaskis Country, we will be inside for most of the program.
+While wildlife can be an issue in Banff National Park, we will be inside for most of the program.
 We do not anticipate any wildlife concerns – though we do hope to see some deer and elk on our journey!

-All other information will be provided by your school prior to their journey to Kananaskis Country.
+All other information will be provided by your school prior to their journey to Banff.
 We look forward to meeting your child and experiencing this exciting learning opportunity with them!If you have specific questions or concerns that have not been addressed here, please contact us.